partiql/partiql-lang-kotlin/docs/user/CLI.md

 ## Initial Environment

-The initial environment for the REPL can be setup with a configuration file, which should be an \SqlName file with a single `struct` containing the initial *global environment*.
+The initial environment for the REPL can be setup with a configuration file, which should be an PartiQL file with a single `struct` containing the initial *global environment*.

 For example a file named `config.sql`, containing the following: